bmeme/docker-nodejs-kickstarter/README.md

 ### 0. Check your requirements

-To let anything works, you need to have `docker` and `docker-compose` installed and configured on your system.
+To let anything work, you need to have `docker` and `docker-compose` installed and configured on your system.

 ### 1. Clone this repository